 - Using an old product – Over time, sunscreen becomes less effective.
 For instance, temperature fluctuations can cause a formula to change in texture and separate, making it more difficult to adequately coat your skin.
 Be sure to discard any sunscreen after its expiration date has passed (or, better yet, use it up beforehand) and promptly replace it.

-- Only applying sunscreen when planning to spend time outside – The sun’s dangerous rays can potentially reach your skin even when you are inside a car or building (if you are near a window).
+- Only applying sunscreen when planning to spend time outside – The sun’s dangerous rays can potentially reach your skin even when you are inside a car or building (if you are near a window) and people often wind up spending significant time outdoors even if they hadn’t planned to do so.
 To help protect yourself from unintended sun exposure, make it a habit to apply sunscreen every single day.
 You might try applying facial and body moisturizers that have a sun protection factor (SPF) of at least 15 right after you shower or bathe.

-Dr. Vernon Sondak, chair of the Cutaneous Oncology Program at Moffitt Cancer Center, has come up with a simple but effective way to help children to learn healthy sun-protection habits.
-This approach –known as "slip, slap, slop" – can actually be helpful to people of all ages.
+Dr. Vernon Sondak, chair of the Cutaneous Oncology Program at Moffitt Cancer Center, reminds everyone that there are simple but effective ways to help children to learn healthy sun-protection habits.
+One approach – known as "slip, slap, slop" – can actually be helpful to people of all ages.
 It involves three easy-to-remember steps: (1) Slip on some protective clothing, such as long pants and a long-sleeved shirt; (2) slap on a brimmed hat and sunglasses; (3) slop on a lot of sunscreen.

-If you or a family member has any concerns about skin cancer, you can request an appointment at Moffitt by calling 1-888-663-3488 or completing our new patient registration form online.
+If you or a family member has been diagnosed with skin cancer, you can request an appointment at Moffitt by calling 1-888-663-3488 or completing our new patient registration form online.
 We do not require referrals.